Lathes (Updated 25th April 2021)

 One delight of lathework that I had forgotten since I bought the AUD and VSL was the need to individually shim the cutting tool to correct height.
 The Colchester had its standard 4-way revolving toolpost which of course needs the tools shimming and that was one of the things that kept me from using it for so long - I could never seem to build a shim stack of the correct thickness.

 I did encounter one somewhat serious issue: when taking a moderately heavy cut, the toolpost could be seen to be rocking!
 Close examination showed it to be the topslide moving on its base (the part with the rotation degree scale engraved on it) despite all the screws being tight.
 Oh, they were tight all right: someone had got so enthusiastic with the threadlock that I had to drill them all out.
 Turned out that surplus threadlock had been forced into the join between the slide and base, holding them apart.
-With this thin film shaved off and the mating faces polished up, the slide was refitted with new screws and just a modicum of threadlock... at which point much better results were obtained.
+With this thin film shaved off and the mating faces polished up, the slide was refitted with new screws and just a modicum of threadlock... at which point the rocking disappeared.
 I don't know whether this cockup was down to the previous owner or the engineering company that claimed to have 'reconditioned' the lathe but clearly whoever had been using it must have been undiscerning about the quality of his work.
 By way of proof that I 'needed' a bigger lathe than the Boxford, I used the Colchester to skim car brake discs and drums that wouldn't fit onto the VSL.
 A mate with a Porsche 996 told me that they often fail MOTs when the rear discs corrode, but only on one side of each disc.
 Bizarre, but easily rectified on the Student.